lucapette/web/main/content/writing/kafka-streams-or-typestream.md

-Note that I'm using JSON for readability but, in a production system, I'd expect Avro (or Protocol Buffers) to be the serialization format of choice (and would also use UUID from ids).
+Note that I'm using JSON for readability but, in a production system, I'd expect Avro (or Protocol Buffers) to be the serialization format of choice (and would also use UUID for ids).

 Let's also imagine we need novels into a different topic that will be consumed by other microservices.